bradencarlson/sage-jupyter/README.md

 - [SageMath and Latex](Misc/sage-latex.ipynb)
 - How to write a program for the [Euclidean Algorithm](Misc/Euclid.ipynb)
 - How to write a program for the [Repeated Squares](Misc/repeated-squares.ipynb) algorithm

+We also have a few files written in `c` that implement some of the algorithms found in this project.